 In Section 3.2, we gave some necessary properties of apart, namely Properties 2 and 4.
 To prove type soundness we need sufficient properties, such as the following three.
 Any implementation of apart that has these three properties would lead to type safety.
-We prove (in Appendix F) that the given algorithm for apart (Definition 6) satisfies these properties.
+We prove (in the extended version of this paper) that the given algorithm for apart (Definition 6) satisfies these properties.
 Due to flattening in the definition of apart, this proof is non-trivial.
 As a sanity check, we also prove that the sufficient properties imply the necessary ones of Section 3.2.